 The key to native advertising is not to be deceptive.
 Today’s audience is savvy to online marketing and if they think you’re trying to trick them your native Ad will turn them off from your brand.
 That’s why it’s important to clearly label in several spots that the article is an ad or sponsored.
 According to Forbes, people are 25 percent more likely to look at a native ad than a banner.

 Native advertising is a form of advertising, but it’s also content marketing.
 You’re paying for guaranteed placement onto a newspaper, magazine or website.
 The content still has to be fresh and engaging, but you don’t have to worry about it being changed by the media or the difficulty of organically getting it placed and shared.

 Experimentation Can Lead To Conversions

 People don’t like working outside their comfort zone, but when it comes to content marketing experimentation can create conversions.
 You wouldn’t think twice about A/B testing your AdWords ads because you know a slight change can mean a big difference.
 It’s the same way with content marketing.

-Changing up the type of content, headlines and keywords can have a dramatic impact on your bottom line.
+Changing up the type of content, headlines, and keywords can have a dramatic impact on your bottom line.
 A more dramatic headline that catches the reader’s eye can create a click.
 Writing a How-to instead of a listicle could lead to higher traffic.

 A/B testing can improve your conversions by more than a percentage point.
-Try out different call to actions, landing pages, etc. Split testing is used throughout digital marketing and should be a tool for content marketing.
+Try out a different call to actions, landing pages, etc. Split testing is used throughout digital marketing and should be a tool for content marketing.
 If changing up a call to action or a headline leads to a single percentage point, then it’s worth it.

 Be Prepared For The Long Game